Drones sound creepy

 FPV is the acronym for First Person View and this is the scenario when a camera is mounted to the nose of the drone and a real time video is transmitted to the pilot of what is being viewed by the drone.
 It seems as if the pilot were sitting inside the cockpit of an actual aircraft rather than controlling it from a distant location on the ground.

-FPV lets the UAV fly at a higher altitude and to distant locations as compared to when maintaining line of sight with the drone.
+FPV gives an understanding of how the drones work at a higher altitude and to distant locations as compared to when maintaining line of sight with the drone.
 This technology allows for accurate flight especially around obstacles.

 It also enables safe and secured indoor flights through forests and around buildings where it would not be possible to fly from a certain fixed location on the ground while maintaining line of sight.

 Thanks to the amazing FPV technology, the drone racing league has gained massive traction among consumers and enthusiasts throughout the world.

 The FPV technology utilizes the radio signals to transmit and receive real time video footage.

 The drone comes with a multi-band wireless FPV transmitter and an antenna.
 Depending on the drone, the receiver of the real time video signals can be either the remote control unit, a computer, a tablet or smartphone device.

 The real time video feed depends on the strength of the signal between the ground terminal and the drone.
 The more advanced drones such as the DJI Mavic Pro and the DJI Phantom 4 Pro can broadcast real time video footage up to 7 Km.
 DJI Lightbridge 2 transmission system is incorporated in the DJI Phantom 4 and DJI Inspire 2.

 Integrated controllers and employed in advanced drones such as the DJI Mavic Pro.
 Moreover, smart algorithms are utilized to configure a new standard for wireless high definition image transmission by reducing delay and enhancing range and reliability.